roberto314/NCL501-SCSI-8-Bit/README.md

 * spf Value only 8-bit and only some values are possible.
 * Size 503MB for now.

-The Card can be hacked to be a SUMO SCSI Card with reasonable effort.
+The Card can be hacked to be a SUMO SCSI Card with reasonable effort (by omitting U12-14).
+Then the ASPI Driver ZHA.SYS and ZDRV.SYS will work.